Surgical Case Library

 Small Intestine

-Small Intestine Obstruction by Phytobezoar
+Small Bowel Obstruction by Phytobezoar in a patient with "virgin" Abdomen.

 Phytobezoars causing small bowel obstruction are uncommon, representing about 1.5% of small bowel obstructions and are rarely diagnosed preoperatively.

-Inflammatory Cloacogenic Polyp of the Anus: A Unique Case Report and Literature Review
+Inflammatory Cloacogenic Polyp of the Anus.

-The inflammatory cloacogenic polyp constitutes a rare lesion that arises in the transitional zone of the anus....
+<p style="text-align: justify;"><strong><u>The inflammatory cloacogenic polyp constitutes a rare lesion that a...

 Inflammatory cloacogenic polyps are rare lesions with limited literature, predominantly affecting adults between 40 and 60 years old but can also appear in children and adolescents.